tomfa/notes.webutvikling.org/src/content/post/2016-05-25-how-to-add-hubot-to-slack/index.md

 title: "How to add hubot to slack"
 pubDate: 2016-05-25
 heroImage: /images/hubot.png
-tags: ["guide", heroku, hubot, slack]
+tags: [heroku, hubot, slack]
+category: guide
 ---

 Simple notes on how to install hubot and add it to Slack Requires git, npm, heroku toolbelt and having added hubot-integration to slack through slack.com